ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S4/Geography/Physical Environments/Formation of Depositional Features.md

 When the wind changes direction, it alters the direction of the waves, and this may result in some of the material at the end of the sandspit being forced inland to form a curved end.
 A salt marsh can often develop behind the sandspit.

 ### Formation of Sandbars and Tombolos
-If a sandspit is deposited across a [[School/S4/Geography/Physical Environments/Formation of Bays, Headlands and Coves|bay]], it blocks it off and forms a sandbar, with a lagoon formed behind it.
+If a sandspit is deposited across a [[School/S4/Geography/Physical Environments/Formation of Bays, Headlands and Coves#Formation of Bays and Headlands|bay]], it blocks it off and forms a sandbar, with a lagoon formed behind it.

 If a sandspit grows into open water and connects to an island, it forms a tombolo.
 Tombolos are usually quite short, as it is hard for large amounts of sediment to build up in open water.